Let’s have a quick chat about the doughnut scene in Pittsburgh.

-If exoitic and beautiful doughnuts aren’t already appealing enough, our vegan friends will be happy to hear they can join in the fun!
-Wolf Teeth Donuts began only a few months ago, but they have already become a huge hit in the city of Pittsburgh.
 These doughnuts are yeast-raised, deep-fried, completely vegan, and made by hand.
 The brand often creates fun shapes, and the donuts are always decorated with delicious and unique toppings.
-These donuts are available at Kaibur Coffee in Polish Hill Tuesday, Saturday and Sunday morning.
 Flavors rotate frequently, but some favorites have been matcha, chai, Almond Joy, PB&J, chick-o-stick, peach and rosewater, vanilla, and lemon cream pie.

 Stop 9: Gluten Free Goat

-Loved across the city, everyone in Pittsburgh was excited when they heard there was a new, permanent home for these famous, gluten-free donuts.
 Chef and owner Jeanette Harris has been cooking gluten-free for over a decade.
-After spending year perfecting her recipes, she’s sharing them with the city of Pittsburgh at her new cafe, which offers an entire menu of gluten-free, vegan, soy-free, and mostly organic dishes.
+After spending year perfecting her recipes, she’s sharing them with the city of Pittsburgh at coffee shops and cafes around the city.
 The doughnuts have long been a favorite, with flavors like apple cider, lavender lemon, chocolate orange cardamom, pumpkin spice, and matcha rosewater.
 Even those who are not gluten-free will be back sooner than they think for another doughnut- don’t say we didn’t warn you.

 Stop 10: Oakmont Bakery